Dr. Ifeanyi m. nsofor

 Ifeanyi graduated as a medical doctor in 1998.
 He did his national youth service with the Guards Brigade Medical Centre, Mambila Barracks, Nigerian Army, Abuja.
 He began his public health career in 2002 with Nigeria’s National Programme on Immunization.
 Since then he has worked with Pathfinder International, TY Danjuma Foundation, Nutrition International, Nigeria Health Watch and EpiAFRIC.
 Ifeanyi has led various researches in Zambia, Ghana, Liberia, Guinea, Sierra Leone and Nigeria.

 As a thought leader in global health, I write opinion pieces covering different aspects of healthcare in Nigeria, Africa and globally.
-I have written opinion pieces on COVID-19, mental health, tuberculosis, HIV/AIDS, health and technology, universal health coverage, health financing etc. Please click on the tabs below to read my opinion pieces.
+I have written opinion pieces on COVID-19, mental health, tuberculosis, HIV/AIDS, health and technology, universal health coverage, health financing, enterteainment, documentaries, music, social sector etc. Please click on the tabs below to read my opinion pieces.

 Africans Mourn Chadwick Boseman: 'A Great Tree Has Fallen'